adityaathalye/shite/README.md

   This choice can control build steps as well as content/metadata injected.
   Default is 'dev'.

-- `shite_data`, which is a Bash array of globally-relevant values like site title, site author name etc.
+- `shite_global_data`, which is a Bash array of globally-relevant values like site title, site author name etc.

-- `page_data`, which is a Bash array of data presumed to be specific to the current page being processed
+- `shite_page_data`, which is a Bash array of data presumed to be specific to the current page being processed